ZiggeoJitpackService/Xamarin-SDK/README.md

-# Ziggeo Xamarin SDK 1.2.2
+# Ziggeo Xamarin SDK 1.2.3

 Ziggeo API (https://ziggeo.com) allows you to integrate video recording and playback with only several lines of code in your app.

+## Upgrading from v.1.2.2 to v.1.2.3
+The update bring  `RecordingStopped` event.
+It will be invoked at the moment of the recording was stopped

 ## Upgrading from v.1.2.1 to v.1.2.2
 The update changes the behaviour of the `RecordingStarted` event.
 It will be invoked on actual recording start instead of the recorder UI appearance